bradenleague/bradenleague.github.io/docs/_posts/2024-2-26-AI-Curious.markdown

 >“...Creativity is self-generated in areas of the mind beyond or beneath the individual’s willful, conscious control.
 All he can do is discipline his consciousness to accommodate the needs of the creative process.”
 >
-> -- Ingo Swann from his book, Everybody's Guide to Natural ESP
+> -- Ingo Swann, Everybody's Guide to Natural ESP

 I do want to wrap this up, and I want to invite you to play with this new technology.
 I think navigating this technology is the work of the next decade and conversations around plagiarism and moderation are more important than ever.
 I think it’s important to understand this technology and recognize the fear of being marginalized and replaced is valid.
+There are conversations we need to have about power and who will have the ability to claim AI work as their own, and who will not.
 None of these ideas or feelings are new, from the photograph to the internet media has been changing rapidly for well over a century now.
 If you do work on a computer your job will change.
-I think that artists are actually better equipped to navigate these new tool as we must always be thoughtful and critical of what we make
+I know that artists are better equipped to navigate these new tools as we must always be thoughtful and critical of what we make.

 thx,